 Architect: Carl R. Klimek & Associates

 Location.
+41° 45.498′ N, 88° 18.897′ W. Marker is in Aurora, Illinois, in Kane County.
+Marker is at the intersection of Galena Boulevard and Stolp Avenue, on the left when traveling east on Galena Boulevard.
+Marker and hotels are on Stolp Island in the Fox River.
 Touch for map.
-Marker and hotels are on Stolp Island in the Fox River.
 Marker is at or near this postal address: 2 North Stolp Avenue, Aurora IL 60506, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Leland Hotel (within shouting distance of this marker); Paramount Theatre (within shouting distance of this marker); Aurora Silverplate Manufacturing Co. (about 500 feet away, measured in a direct line); Joseph and Samuel McCarty (about 500 feet away); German-American Bank Building • American National Bank (about 700 feet away); Aurora National Bank Building (about 700 feet away); BPO Elk's Club Building (approx. 0.2 miles away); Aurora Vietnam Veteran Memorial (approx. 0.3 miles away).
+Leland Hotel (within shouting distance of this marker); Paramount Theatre (within shouting distance of this marker); Aurora Silverplate Manufacturing Co. (about 500 feet away, measured in a direct line); Joseph and Samuel McCarty (about 500 feet away); Dedicated in Memory of Our Fathers (about 600 feet away); Grand Army of the Republic Memorial Hall (about 600 feet away); German-American Bank Building American National Bank (about 700 feet away); Aurora National Bank Building (about 700 feet away).
 Touch for a list and map of all markers in Aurora.

 Also see . . .